Ultimate Gabon Safari Guide: Loango National Park & Libreville Tour

 TABLE OF CONTENTS

-We flew from Cameroon to Gabon by Afrijet.
-You can also use Afrijet to travel between Libreville and Port Gentil (which is the base for Loango National Park)
+We flew from Cameroon to Gabon via Afrijet.
+You can also use Afrijet to travel between Libreville and Port Gentil (the base for Loango National Park).
+If you hold an Indian passport, you'll need an entry permit.
+While there’s an online portal, it’s often unreliable.
+I recommend having your travel agent handle the visa—ours took about 3 weeks.

-I used Euros but we did exchange for local currency for tips, food and tips.
+I used Euros but exchanged some for local currency for food and tips.

 WHERE WE STAYED